Carpet cleaning technician using a truck-mount steam cleaner

 Tip Requests at Checkout

-Customers see a 15/20/25% tip prompt right at payment — same flow they're used to from Square or DoorDash.
-About 12-18% of carpet jobs come back tipped, usually $20-50 a clean.
+Customers see a 15/20/25% tip prompt right at payment — the same flow they're used to from Square or DoorDash.
+A homeowner who just watched you lift a wine stain they were sure was permanent often wants to thank you, and the prompt makes it effortless for them and tactful for you.
 Especially common after a successful pet-urine treatment or a panic post-flood call where the customer feels you saved their basement.

 Included free, forever.